‘Teen Mom OG’ Star Ryan Edwards Gets A New Car, Mackenzie Standifer Shares Photo On Instagram

 As fans of Teen Mom OG well know, Edwards has had a rough couple of years.
 In 2017, just after marrying Standifer at a courthouse in Tennessee, Edwards, who had been seen slurring his words and nearly nodding out while driving down the street, admitted to struggles with substance abuse and checked himself into rehab for several weeks.
 Then, the following year, as Standifer awaited the birth of their first child, son Jagger, Edwards checked himself back into rehab for a months-long stay.

-Despite his hardships in recent years, Edwards claims to be doing well at this point in time and in a few months, he and Standifer will welcome another baby together.
-As fans may have seen on Instagram earlier this summer, Standifer announced their exciting news in July with a sonogram and a message that confirmed Edwards’ third child, a baby girl, would be born sometime in January.
+Despite his hardships in recent years, Edwards claims to be doing well at this point in time.
+In a few months, he and Standifer will welcome another baby together.
+As fans may have seen on Instagram earlier this summer, Standifer announced their exciting news back in July with a sonogram and a message that confirmed Edwards’ third child, a baby girl, would be born sometime in January.

-As the Inquisitr previously reported, Edwards and Standifer recently appeared on the Teen Mom OG Season 8 reunion, where Standifer gushed over their relationship during an interview with Dr. Drew Pinsky.
+As The Inquisitr previously reported, Edwards and Standifer recently appeared on the Teen Mom OG Season 8 reunion, where Standifer gushed over their relationship during an interview with Dr. Drew Pinsky.

 “I think we have a great open line of communication.
 We have a really good relationship.
 I really love living life with my best friend,” she shared on the show.